SHOWING 1 - 1 OF 1 RESULTS

 Fort Leavenworth, KS 66027-2303

-Newcomer's briefings are offered quarterlyat the Army Community Service (ACS) Center as part of in-processing.
+In-Processing/Newcomer briefs are offered weekly at the Army Community Service (ACS) Center as part of in-processing.
 We highly encourage family members to attend.
 We provide information on housing, childcare, education, schools, maps, directions and local community information.